dougpowers/vim-mapper/README.md

 Compiled binaries will be located in `./target/release/`.

-## 📋 Basic Vim-Mapper Usage
+## 📋 Basic VimMapper Usage
-Vim-Mapper presents a simple interface.
+VimMapper presents a simple interface.
 All new sheets will start with a single tab and a single node named "Root".
 Subsequent nodes will connect back to this root node.

-Vim-Mapper starts in Sheet mode.
+VimMapper starts in Sheet mode.
 Keys pressed in this mode will navigate and manipulate whole nodes or node trees.
 The sheet can be panned by pressing `h`, `j`, `k`, or `l`.
 Holding `Shift` while pressing these will pan by a larger amount. `Ctrl-k` and `Ctrl-j` will zoom the sheet in or out.

 The current active node is outlined in blue.
 The current targeted child node is outlined in light red.
 Press the `n` key to cycle target clockwise or `N` to cycle counter-clockwise.
 Press `Enter` to activate the targeted node.